leonidas/transparency/README.md

 current data object through `this`, directives also have access to the current element as a parameter, which makes it easy to, e.g., selectively hide it.

 Note: Directives are about to change for more consistent design and functionality.
-Syntax for attribute assignment will change: https://github.com/leonidas/transparency/issues/26
+Also syntax for attribute assignment is about to change.
+See details at https://github.com/leonidas/transparency/issues/26

 Template: